dsanson/slides/talks/iad.md

 :::

-# al-Dashtakī on the Liar
+# Al-Dashtakī on the Liar

-## al-Dashtakī's initial presentation of the Liar
+## Al-Dashtakī's initial presentation of the Liar

 al-Dashtakī first raises the Liar as an objection to Ṭūsī's claim that truth is correspondence to the *nafs al-amr* (roughly, the thing as it is in itself), and falsity the absence of this